maiyama18/LicensesPlugin/README.md

 # LicensesPlugin

-⚠️ This plugin is currently in an experimental phase and may contain bugs.
-It would be greatly appreciated if you could report wrong behaviors by creating issues.

----

 LicensesPlugin is a swift package plugin that provides license information of the libraries your swift package depends on.
 Currently, the licenses of only swift packages are collected.

 This plugin has the following features.